vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 })
 ```

-## Annotating Return Type
+## Annotating Return Types

-Vue's type definition is prone to [circular reference](https://github.com/Microsoft/TypeScript/issues/12846#issuecomment-270296195) of `this`.
+Because of the circular nature of Vue's declaration files, TypeScript may have difficulties inferring the types of certain methods.
-Annotating return type is highly recommended to avoid such error.
+For this reason, you may need to annotate the return type on methods like `render` and those in `computed`.

 ```ts
 import Vue, { VNode } from 'vue'